 - For hotels, I recommend the Harbor 360 (book on Booking.com) right on the Seward harbor, the Gateway Hotel (book on Booking.com) which is great for families, or the Seward Windsong Lodge (book on Booking.com or Hotels.com), a little ways out of town but beautifully remote.

 - In terms of vacation rental options, stay in this retro yet modern apartment, cozy up in this downtown studio, or try this award-winning B&B.

 Day 7: Sightseeing in Kenai Fjords

-My preferred tour provider in Seward is Major Marine Tours, though there are others to chose from.
-I’ve taken several tours with Major Marine Tours over the ages and put together a review of two different tours I’ve done recently: the 6-hour Kenai Fjords National Park Cruise and the 7.5-hour Kenai Fjords National Park Cruise.
+My preferred tour provider in Seward is Major Marine Tours, though there are others to choose from.
+I’ve taken several tours with Major Marine Tours over the ages and put together a review of two different tours I’ve done recently: the 6-hour Kenai Fjords National Park Cruise and the 8.5 Hour Kenai Fjords Northwestern Fjord Cruise.

 - Stay another night at your Seward accommodation.